 The pneumococcal antigen test is recommended for patients who are severely ill; have had unsuccessful outpatient antibiotic treatment; or who have pleural effusion, active alcohol abuse, severe liver disease, or asplenia.
 This test is especially useful if adequate sputum samples or blood cultures were not obtained before initiation of antibiotic therapy.
 A positive test can be used to tailor antibiotic therapy, though it does not provide antimicrobial susceptibility.

 Short-term mortality is related to severity of illness.
 Mortality is < 1% in patients who are candidates for outpatient treatment.
 Mortality in hospitalized patients is 8%.
 Death may be caused by pneumonia itself, progression to sepsis syndrome Sepsis and Septic Shock Sepsis is a clinical syndrome of life-threatening organ dysfunction caused by a dysregulated response to infection.
 In septic shock, there is critical reduction in tissue perfusion; acute failure... read more , or exacerbation of coexisting conditions.
 In patients hospitalized for pneumonia, risk of death is increased during the year after hospital discharge.

 Mortality varies to some extent by pathogen.
 Mortality rates are highest with gram-negative bacteria and CA-MRSA.
-However, because these pathogens are relatively infrequent causes of pneumonia, S. pneumoniae remains the most common cause of death in patients with community-acquired pneumonia.
+However, because these pathogens are relatively infrequent causes of community-acquired pneumonia, S. pneumoniae remains the most common cause of death in patients with community-acquired pneumonia.
 Atypical pathogens such as Mycoplasma have a good prognosis.
 Mortality is higher in patients who do not respond to initial empiric antibiotics and in those whose treatment regimen does not conform with guidelines.

 Risk stratification via risk prediction rules may be used to estimate mortality risk and thus help guide decisions regarding hospitalization.
 These rules have been used to identify patients who can be safely treated as outpatients and those who require hospitalization because of high risk of complications (see table Risk Stratification for Community-Acquired Pneumonia Risk Stratification for Community-Acquired Pneumonia (the Pneumonia Severity Index) ).
 However, these rules should supplement, not replace, clinical judgment because many unrepresented factors, such as likelihood of adherence, ability to care for self, ability to maintain oral intake, should also influence triage decisions.

 Other criteria, especially if ≥ 3 are present, that should lead to consideration of ICU admission include